The American-Chinese Tariff War extends beyond the commercial imbalance - ExBulletin

 While President Trump insistment The trade deficit of billions of dollars with China is the main reason for the prices, it also pushes China to do more on fentanyl, What experts say he is involved at all levels.

-Most pioneering chemicals are made in China, then shipped to Mexico through ports belonging to Chinese companies, detailed process In Peter Schweizer's book Blood Money: Why are the powerful eyes when China kills Americans.
+Most pioneering chemicals are made in China, then shipped to Mexico through ports belonging to Chinese companies, a detailed process in Peter Schweizers' book Blood Money: Why are the powerful eyes when China kills Americans.

 In a recent interview with the National News Desk, Schweizer said: “These precursors are shipped in installations managed by Mexican drug cartels but According to our DEA, There are 2,000 Chinese nationals who act essentially as chemists to transform this into fentanyl. “”